 Salad for me, might just be my favourite type of food.
 No, that doesn’t mean a single lettuce leaf on a plate or a dish full of rabbit food, it means fresh, crunchy, delicious, filling, healthy and beautiful looking plates of food.

 Salad options really are endless and I love experimenting with new flavours and combinations.

-Today I’ve pulled together 3 of my Spring favourites that I know I will continue to make all throughout the Summer.
+Today I’ve pulled together 2 of my favourite salads for this time of year.
 There’s nothing too complex or unusual about these recipes and so they’re ridiculously quick and simple to make.

 Mexican Quinoa Salad

 This salad is so delicious and has wonderful authentic Mexican flavours to make it super fresh and perfect for Spring.
 Throw in a couple of Margaritas and you’ve got yourself a party.

 - 1/2 green pepper diced

 - 1/4 tsp dried oregano